Skip to main content

 Parallel Initialization

-While by default initialization occurs using a single GPU, it's possible to initialize a single identity using many GPUs in parallel, on a single system or on multiple systems.
-This can be done using postcli
+While, by default, initialization occurs using a single GPU, it is possible to initialize a single identity using many GPUs in parallel, either on a single system or on multiple systems.
+This can be done using postcli: simply specify the desired number of units, count the total number of PoS init files, then initialize a subset on each GPU/each system, e.g.:

 ./postcli -numUnits 100 -printNumFiles